ipspace/netlab-examples/BGP/Multipath_sros/README.md

 # Discussion: A BGP Anycast alternative
 In [this blog](https://srlinux-at-your-service.medium.com/do-it-yourself-automation-for-bgp-anycast-introducing-one-next-hop-to-rule-them-all-173e21237a1f) an alternative solution is suggested, using BGP Anycast nexthops.

-The IGP topology used there is slightly different, using eBGP instead of OSPF.
+Originally, the IGP topology used there was slightly different, using eBGP instead of OSPF.
 This leads to the RR sending routes with full AS paths to its clients, instead of an (aggregated) IGP cost metric from OSPF.